Getting Started¶

 # Windows

-gloat lib.clj -o mylib.dll -p windows/amd64
+gloat lib.clj -o mylib.dll

 This generates both the library file and a .h header file for C bindings.

-The Make Shell¶
+The Gloat Shell¶

 All Gloat dependencies are only accessible to Makefile rules, not your normal